-- It may be that the vision loss from your wet AMD has already started to affect your ability to do everyday things like reading, shopping, and driving - Most patients will need to see their doctor regularly for tests and treatment
+It may be that the vision loss from your wet AMD has already started to affect your ability to do everyday things like reading, shopping, and driving.
+Most patients will need to see their doctor regularly for tests and treatment.

-What can I expect following treatment with LUCENTIS®?
+Now we'll talk about what you can expect following treatment with LUCENTIS®.

-- With LUCENTIS[®], for almost all patients, vision at least stays the same, and for many, it gets better - Following treatment, some patients notice a difference in their vision in as early as one week - You may not notice an improvement right away.
-But it's important that you continue with regular treatment because you may notice improvement with continued treatment - With LUCENTIS[®], you may find that you are able to do everyday activities that you have found difficult since being diagnosed with wet AMD, such as reading, shopping, and driving
+With LUCENTIS®, for almost all patients, vision at least stays the same, and for many, it gets better.

+Following treatment, some patients notice a difference in their vision in as early as one week.
+You may not notice an improvement right away, but it's important that you continue with regular treatment because you may notice improvement with continued treatment.

+With LUCENTIS[®], you may find that you are able to do everyday activities that you have found difficult since being diagnosed with wet AMD, such as reading, shopping, and driving.